‘The Gambler’ (2014) With Bill Simmons and Chris Ryan

 I'm sure he's a little older.

 No, he was at the right time of his movie.
+In 14, he was at the right age, right?
+That was like his.

-He's a couple of years older than Wahlberg, right?
+He's a couple of years older than wahlberg right

-They're around the same age.
+they're around the same age yeah

 Oh, the guy from the wire.

 This guy is quite an IMDb, by the way.
+Lombardozi?
+Yeah.

 Because you know what else he was in.
+You know.

 He's one of the cops, right?
+Yeah.
+Yeah.

-So he played,
+So he played.

+He was his buddy.
 He had like a three-episode.

 He was Detective Stan Switek

-on Miami Vice.
+out of Miami Vice.
+Yeah.

 He was also in For Love of the Game as the

+tow truck driver.
 He's been in a lot of rewatchables kind of secretly.

 Yeah.